bpaquet/node-logstash/Readme.markdown

 HTTP Proxy
 ---

-WARNING : due to lot of API changes, the HTTP proxy does not work with node 0.12x or iojs :(
+WARNING : due to lot of API changes, the HTTP proxy does not work with node 0.12x or io.js :(

 The proxy parameter allow to use an http proxy.